mtrabelsi/spaceX/README.md

 # How to run

-Assuming you already running the Node.js, to launch the frontend part you need Just run the run
+Assuming you have already installed Node.js.

+To launch the frontend part you need Just run the run

 ```
 npm i